CNA salary state by state [Updated September 2025]

 Pursuing higher education

-CNAs make good money in relation to the required investment to become CNAs.
+CNAs earn a good income in relation to the investment required for certification.
 However, the higher the level of education, the higher the pay.
-Therefore, CNAs who want to continue working in the nursing field long term should consider transitioning from CNAs to RNs.
+Therefore, those CNAs who want to continue working in the nursing field long term should consider transitioning to RNs.

 In other words, working as a CNA on your way to becoming an RN is a very smart financial move.